PeterdQuinn/peterdQuinn/README.md

-My name is Peter Quinn and I just transitioned over into the the tech work.
-I am currently looking to network and grow my skills as a web devloper.
+My name is Peter Quinn and I just transitioned into Software Dev, I recently graduated The Univesity of Arizona coding boot camp.
+I am currently looking to network and grow my skills as a developer.